 Sullivan, 48, joined Penn State after five seasons at Stanford, where she coached more than 30 NCAA All-American athletes and one NCAA individual champion as the women's coordinator for the Cardinal track program.
 Sullivan was also the head coach at Mankato State from 1993-95 and an assistant at Southeast Missouri State from 1991-93.
 She graduated with a degree in social work in 1989 from the University of Minnesota, where she competed in cross country and track and field, serving as captain of the cross country team from her sophomore through her senior seasons.

-Sullivan's husband, Jim, is a full-time instructor in the kinesiology department at Penn State who also volunteers his time as the Penn State pole vault coach.
+Sullivan's husband, Jim, served as a full-time instructor in the kinesiology department at Penn State who also volunteered his time as the Penn State pole vault coach.